MartinS34/MartinS34/projects/cs131-a5/README.md

 # Analyzing Drug Effectiveness Using Weighted and Bayesian Ratings

 ## 📌 Overview
-This project explores different methods to measure **drug effectiveness** using:
+This academic project explores different methods to measure **drug effectiveness** using:
 - **Weighted Ratings** (adjusted by useful counts)
 - **Bayesian Scaling** (which favors drugs with more reviews)
 - **Average Ratings** (traditional approach)